|

 2. Pelvic Tilts- Lie on your back with your knees bent and feet flat.
 Gently tilt your pelvis so your lower back presses into the floor, then release.
 This helps engage your deep abdominal muscles along with the pelvic floor.
 3. Diaphragmatic Breathing- Deep breathing helps reduce intra-abdominal pressure and allows the pelvic floor to move naturally.

 4. See a Pelvic Floor Physical Therapist- If you’re dealing with discomfort, incontinence, or just want expert support, a pelvic floor PT can create a personalized plan to help you recover safely and effectively.
 Pelvic floor recovery isn’t a race.
 Healing takes time, and every body is different.
 Rest, hydration, and gentle movement are all part of the equation.
 And remember: asking for help, whether from your OBGYN, a physical therapist, or a postpartum coach, is a sign of strength, not weakness.
 Caring for your pelvic floor after childbirth is one of the best investments you can make in your long-term health and quality of life.
 Whether you’re newly postpartum or a few years into parenthood, it’s never too late to start.
 Strong doesn’t mean “bouncing back”, it means building back better, with awareness, support, and self-compassion.
 Got questions?
 Contact me for resources and recommendations for local pelvic floor therapists.
+The early days of the fourth trimester are beautiful, exhausting, and demanding all at once.
+In the whirlwind of those early postpartum days, one of the most thoughtful ways to support new parents is by providing meals.
+Meal trains—a system where friends and family sign up to bring food on designated days—have long been a go-to tradition.
+But while well-intentioned, traditional meal trains aren’t always the best option for postpartum mothers.
+Here’s why and how we can do better.

 The Problem with Traditional Meal Trains Traditional meal trains often fall short because they don’t take into account the specific nutritional needs, dietary restrictions, and personal preferences of postpartum mothers.
 Some common issues include: